medamines1/django-pack/README.md

   ]
 tags.boot()
 ```
-the just use it template.html
+the just use it template.html and make sure to run collectstatic
 ```

 {% load ipack %}